Comments on "Design of fractional-order variants of complex LMS and NLMS algorithms for adaptive channel equalization": Simulations

-The step-size $\eta$ of CLMS is set to $0.04$, whereas the step-size for the FCLMS $\eta$ and $\eta_f$ are set to be $0.02$, and $0.02$, respectively.
-Figure \ref{FCLMS}, shows the learning curves for the CLMS and the FCLMS algorithms.
-We setup both algorithms at an equal convergence performance and compared the steady-state error.
-From Fig. \ref{FCLMS}, it is evident that the CLMS algorithm performs better than the FCLMS algorithm under all conditions.
-The final MD values for the FCLMS and the CLMS are reported in Table \ref{FCLMS_tab}.
-Note that the fractional-term in the FCLMS has no benefit at all.
-On contrary, it is stymieing the steady-state performance of the integral part corresponding to the CLMS without even improving the convergence rate.
+The step-size $\eta_{\rm clms}$ of CLMS is set to $0.04$, whereas the step-sizes for the FCLMS, $\eta_{\rm fclms}$ and $\eta_f$, are both set to $0.02$, respectively.
+Figure \ref{FCLMS1}, shows the learning curves for the CLMS and the FCLMS algorithms in a noisy environment with SNR$=10$dB.
+We setup both algorithms at an equal convergence performance and compare the steady-state error.
+Fig. \ref{FCLMS1} indicates that the CLMS algorithm performs better than the FCLMS algorithm.
+Observe from these results that the fractional-term in the FCLMS has no advantage.
+Apparently, it is stymieing the steady-state performance of the integral part corresponding to the CLMS without even improving the convergence rate.
+In Fig. \ref{FCLMS2}, we perform another experiment without noise with desired weight vector

+while keeping the rest of the setup identical.
+Similar conclusions as in the previous case hold.